We avoid skin cancer symptoms by starting to protect our skin when we are children.

 Family Pool Time

 Many families now spend more time around the family pool and have lots of swimsuit time.
 They need to understand that the sun can cause sunburn.
-That after swimming, it is sunscreen or sun blocking clothing if they are remaining in the sun.
+Help your family know that after swimming, it is sunscreen or sun blocking clothing if they are remaining in the sun.

 Make sure they have sun blocking clothing as well as umbrellas or shade of some kind to help protect their skin.
 This is important to produce healthy skinned adults.
-You have to use this skin for a long time.
-You have to take care of it.
+We have to use this skin for a long time.
+It will need some care.

 Changing our approach to protecting our skin from the sun is a challenge.
 You will find that you win your battles with your personal changes easier if you approach the whole thing a small step at a time.